-- o Clients who need a translator to communicate verbally: 12,856 - o Clients with refugee status: 351 - o Noncitizen clients born outside of the US: 42,155 - o Unduplicated total of LEP, refugee, foreign born: 49,155 - Please see the SFHSA Client Demographics Attachment A for further data on language, race/ethnicity, age, and zip code
+- o Clients who need a translator to communicate verbally: 12,856 - Clients with refugee status: 351 - Noncitizen clients born outside of the US: 42,155 - o Unduplicated total of limited English proficient, refugee, foreign born: 49,155 - Please see the SFHSA Client Demographics Attachment A for further data on language, race/ethnicity, age, and zip code.

-In Fiscal Year 2017-18, OEWD had approximately 822 registered clients who were English Language Learners3.
+In Fiscal Year 2017-18, OEWD had approximately 822 registered clients who were English Language Learners (ELLs).